The program fee for the Oxford Summer Seminar 2018 was $7,750 (comparable programs begin at $8,000). It covers the following items:

 Please note: some students with special needs can be accommodated, but Trinity College itself does not conform to American laws on accessibility.
 Please contact the director with further questions about accommodations.

 The meal plan includes 12 meals per week: Breakfast all seven days, dinners from Sunday through Thursdays.
 It does not include lunches, but all students will have dorm fridges, and a full grocery store is right around the corner from Trinity.
 The meal plan also includes morning coffee and afternoon tea on weekdays.

 High Table and Balcony Dinners

 Within the meal plan are six formal dinners, the so-called High Table nights (for the presence of the High Table, at which all students will sit once during the summer).
 It also includes two formal receptions before the opening and closing dinners, and one informal dinner for each student (the Monday night "Balcony Dinners" with faculty).

 The program fee also covers the costs of the Tuesday evening lectures at 7 pm, which feature literary critics, historians, and artists, and are followed each night by a formal High Table dinner at 8.
 These lectures form part of the content for the British Studies Colloquium.

 The program fee includes four field trips for all students.
 2018 field trips included Stratford for a production of "Romeo and Juliet"; London for an art walk; and the Roman Baths in the city of Bath.
 Past field trips have included the Tower of London, Stonehenge, and Blenheim Palace.

-Travel expenses to and from Oxford are not included in the Program Fee.
-Evening meals on Friday and Saturday and all lunches are also not included in the Program Fee.
-Students from Summer 2012 were asked how much they spent in pocket money during the Seminar.
-The average response was between $100 and $200 per week.
+Travel expenses to and from Oxford are not included in the program fee.
+Evening meals on Friday and Saturday are not included in the Program Fee.
+No lunches are included in the program fee.
+Students from Summer 2016 were asked how much they spent in pocket money during the Seminar.
+The average response was about $200 per week.